 Accelerated partial breast irradiation

 Accelerated partial breast irradiation delivers radiation only to the area around the tumor bed (the tissue in and around the space where the tumor was removed during lumpectomy).
 This reduces the number of treatment sessions (accelerated therapy).
-While standard radiation therapy is given five days a week for five to seven weeks, accelerated partial breast irradiation is usually given twice a day for one week.
 Not everyone can have this type of radiation therapy.

 Accelerated partial breast irradiation can be done by brachytherapy, three-dimensional conformal external beam or by intraoperative radiation therapy.
 These techniques are still under study.

 Brachytherapy uses targeted radiation therapy placed inside the tumor bed.
-Implanted radiation "seeds" (interstitial radiation therapy) or a single small balloon device (intracavitary radiation therapy, MammoSite®) can be used to deliver the radiation.
+Implanted radiation "seeds" (interstitial radiation therapy) or a single small balloon device (intracavitary radiation therapy) can be used to deliver the radiation.

-Some early findings suggest accelerated partial breast irradiation with brachytherapy may be as effective as standard radiation therapy in reducing rates of recurrence [20-23].
+Some early findings suggest accelerated partial breast irradiation with brachytherapy may be as effective as standard radiation therapy in reducing rates of breast cancer recurrence [19-22].
 However, follow-up time on these studies is short and the long-term effects of brachytherapy are not yet known.
-It is also not clear which women are the best candidates for brachytherapy and whether the cosmetic look of the breast is worse with brachytherapy than with standard radiation therapy .
+It is also not clear which women are the best candidates for brachytherapy and whether the cosmetic look of the breast is as good with brachytherapy as with standard radiation therapy [14,22].

 Three-dimensional (3D) conformal external beam radiation therapy